 - Lack of fall protection training or proper safety protocols

-- Lack or improperly maintained guardrails
+- Lack or improper maintenance of guardrails

 - Unsafe or faulty scaffolds (or other types of scaffolding accidents)